Equal Opportunities Monitoring

-Severnside Institute for Psychotherapy has a policy to monitor all applications to help us reach more diverse communities than we currently do.
+Severnside Institute for Psychotherapy has a policy to carry out Equal Opportunities Monitoring to help us reach and serve more diverse communities than we currently do.

 Equal Opportunities Statement

 The Severnside Institute for Psychotherapy (SIP) is a charity supporting its professional members and associates, providing different levels of training, and seeking to maintain high quality psychoanalytic and psychodynamic psychotherapy services to the public across the South West of England.
 In each of these areas we aim to promote good practice by reflecting on the membership, structure and practices within the organisation; by ensuring that attention to issues of prejudice, discrimination and equality are integrated throughout our trainings; and by promoting good practice by our members in the services they provide to the public.